 “There were times when I was younger when I wanted to commit suicide, I just felt so bad and so guilty,” Eleanor told WP.
 “But my other kids were always my strength.
 Like, what would they do if anything ever happened to me?
 I remember coming home one night after work and thinking, ‘I could just drive off the road into a tree, and nobody would ever know that I wanted to do this.’
 And then I thought about my other kids.”

 At the time of her disappearance, April Williams was 2 feet long and weighed 11 pounds.
 She had black/dark brown hair and brown eyes.
-She was last seen wearing a pink-and-white snowsuit with a blue sleeper that had a red number 1 on the front left side.
-Her middle name is “Nicole” and her nickname was “Nikki.”
+She was last seen wearing a pink-and-white snowsuit with a blue sleeper with a red number 1 on the front left side.
+Her middle name is “Nicole,” and her nickname is “Nikki.”
 She has a small birthmark on top of her left wrist in a straight line about an inch long.
-April would be 38-years-old at the time of this publication.

 Anyone with information about this case is urged to contact the D.C.
 Metropolitan Police Department Missing Persons Unit at (202) 576-6768 or (202) 727-9099, or their local authorities.
 The agency case number is 568245.

-Please share this story about April Williams to help bring her home after all of these years.
-She is our sister and her life matters.
+Please share this story about April Williams to help bring her home after all these years.
+She is our sister, and her life matters.

 Help Publicize This Case:

 Journalist.
 Activist.
 Storyteller. •OurBlackGirls.com •@OurBlackGirls on IG, Twitter, Facebook, TikTok, Spotify Podcasts, Apple Podcasts, & Anchor FM